flarum/docs/guide/reply.md

 ## User Handbook
 ### Making a Reply to a Post

-Making a reply to a comment is very simple,

 Using this method will create a fresh reply, with no mentions or ties to any other comment on the page (Unless you insert them manually).

 To do this: